 What Should Your Booth Design Focus On?

 CES is about showcasing consumer products, but it’s also about making a splash.
-With more than 4,000 exhibiting companies, including some of the world’s biggest tech and entertainment brands, the competition is not just fierce, it’s savage.
+With more than 4,000 exhibiting companies, including some of the world’s biggest tech companies and entertainment brands, the competition is not just fierce, it’s savage.
 If you’re hoping to exhibit at CES, it’s vital to accept this reality.
 Getting attention is your primary concern, so your booth needs to be bolder and more visually compelling than your competition.

 - Use light to help your booth stand out – Remember, light doesn’t mean your trade show display looks like a carnival sideshow.
 If you want to present a more refined image, consider lights in one or two colors rather than a multi-colored effect.